nicholasferguson/YAD_t/Readme.md

 - T -> the
 - the shop -> my brother
 - a never used ->. terminating rule
-...

-History:
+- History:
-// I bought a B of As W my Bgage from T S.
+- // I bought a B of As W my Bgage from T S.

-Engine Parsed Rules from file
+= Engine parses these rules as:
 * Note: -> is replaced by 0
 * Note: ->. is replaced by 1  (this symbol a final rule that ends transition)